Gosper-type Lambert series identities of level 14: Abstract

 \section{Abstract}

-We derive two Gosper's Lambert series identities of level $14$ which involve the $q$-constant $\Pi_q$ using a special case of Bailey's $_6\psi_6$ summation formula and certain propeties of $\eta$-quotients and generalized $\eta$-quotients on the congruence subgroup $\Gamma_0(14)$.
+We derive two Gosper-type Lambert series identities of level $14$ which involve the $q$-constant $\Pi_q$ using a special case of Bailey's $_6\psi_6$ summation formula and certain propeties of $\eta$-quotients and generalized $\eta$-quotients on the congruence subgroup $\Gamma_0(14)$.